Sandwich Masala Powder Recipe

 4.64 from 11 votes

-7 ingredients and 15 minutes are all you need to make this Mumbai Style Sandwich Masala Powder at home.
+With just 7 ingredients and 15 minutes, you can make this Mumbai-style Sandwich Masala at home.
 It will make your sandwiches taste even better!

-Here are a few more Indian spice mix recipes I often make at home: Achari Masala Powder, Chaat Masala Powder, Chai Masala Powder, and Tikka Masala Spice.
+Here are a few more Indian spice mix recipes I often make at home: Achari Masala Powder, Chaat Masala, Pulao Masala, Chai ka Masala, and Tikka Masala Spice.

 Sandwich masala powder served in a bowl.

-I make a lot of my own spice mixes at home, not only because they are very economical compared to store-bought ones but also because the taste of the homemade mixes is a world apart from what you buy.
+I make many of my own spice mixes at home, not only because they are very economical compared to store-bought ones, but also because the taste of homemade mixes is a world apart from what you buy.

 This sandwich masala powder is one such example.
 Once you make it at home, you will never want to buy it.
 Try my easy recipe to make it.